The good news is, research suggests that the number of bankruptcies is falling.

 What is the process?

-All bankrupts must stop using their bank accounts and cards, and agree to tell any potential creditors that they are bankrupt if borrowing more than £500.
+All bankrupts must agree to tell any potential creditors that they are bankrupt if borrowing more than £500.

 How long does bankruptcy last?